 SECTION 2.
 ELECTION

 The officers of the board shall be elected in December.
 Election shall be by ballot.
 Ballots to be counted at the December meeting, a majority of those members voting shall elect.
-The Officers shall assume office January 1 of each year
+The Officers shall assume office January 1 of each year.

-No person may serve more than two consecutive terms in the same office except the Treasurer and Newsletter Editor, and no person may hold two offices at the same time.
+No person may serve more than two consecutive terms in the same office except the Treasurer and Newsletter Editor.
+No person may hold two offices at the same time except President under the provisions of Article V, Section 5.

 A term of office shall be one year, or until a successor is elected.
 An officer who has served more than half a term is considered to have served a full term.